 Luck had it I’d just finished developing and shooting a Christmas inspired range of recipes for Anathoth using their Traditional Fruit Mince.
 These are the folks whose jam, relishes and pickles I’ve loved long before I even dreamed of writing a food blog, let alone thought of developing recipes for.
 And oh my gosh, that Fruit Mince is no exception… It makes to die for Nut-Rolled or Cocoa Fruit Mince Ganache Truffles.

-And while the idea of serving the Fruit Mince Ice Cream Loaf has crossed my mind, I wanted to make the dessert a little more quirky and finger-foody as well.
-And so, having about half the loaf left in the freezer from shooting a few days before I decided to make what turned out to be the most sought-after, creamy and tasty ice cream pops.
+And while the idea of serving theice cream as a loaf has crossed my mind, I wanted to make it a little more quirky and finger-foody as well.
+And so, having about half the loaf left in the freezer from shooting a few days before I decided to make what turned out to be the most sought-after, creamy and tasty ice Christmas Pudding Ice Cream Pops.

 Christmas Pudding Ice Cream Pops